candoia/null-check-fixed-files/README.md

 # Candoia app: Null Checks Fixed Files

-This app ounts null check fixes of each file
+This app counts null check fixes of each file

 in the project.
 To run add this app to your Candoia installation.